Income protection insurance

 - Reviewable policies.
 These policies tend to be cheaper at the beginning, but the premiums are routinely reviewed by the insurer, so they might increase over time.

-- Age related policies.
-The premiums for age related policies increase in line with your age, but are not affected by lifestyle factors or your occupation.
+- Age-related policies.
+The premiums for age-related policies increase in line with your age, but they are not affected by lifestyle factors or your occupation.

 How does income protection work?